tacobayle/ansibleAviSlackAlerts/README.md

 # aviSlackAlerts

 ## Goals
-Ansible Playbook to send Slack Alert when an event is triggered.
+Ansible Playbook to send Slack Alert when an event is triggered (VS up or down)

 ## Prerequisites:
 1. Make sure the controller is available at the IP defined in vars/creds.json